-I started on a clear academic path studying human and primate behavior, earning my MSc degree and researching topics from primate brain size evolution to the roaming behaviors of wild monkeys.
+I'm Sofie, a UX Researcher based in San Francisco with an academic background in Biological Anthropology.
+My passion for understanding human behavior and decision-making led me to study topics ranging from the roaming behaviors of wild monkeys to primate brain size evolution to during my MSc program.
 I also spent time as a research assistant in Zambia conducting observational research on semi-wild chimpanzees at the Chimfunshi Wildlife Orphanage.

 If you would like to know more about me, my work, or have any questions, don't hesitate to email me at firstname.lastname@example.org.